Clarence Ray Allen: Appeals

 On January 13, 2006, California Governor Arnold Schwarzenegger refused to grant Allen clemency, stating that "his conduct did not result from youth or inexperience, but instead resulted from the hardened and calculating decisions of a mature man."
 Schwarzenegger also cited a poem in which Allen glorified his actions, where Allen wrote, "We rob and steal and for those who squeal are usually found dying or dead."

 On January 15, 2006, the Ninth Circuit Court of Appeals denied Allen's claim that executing an aged or infirm person was cruel and unusual punishment, observing that his mental acuity was unimpaired and that he had been fifty years of age when he arranged the murders from prison.
 Judge Kim Wardlaw writing for the panel of judges Susan Graber, Richard Clifton, and herself:

 His age and experience only sharpened his ability to coldly calculate the execution of the crime.
 Nothing about his current ailments reduces his culpability and thus they do not lessen the retributive or deterrent purposes of the death penalty.

 The United States Supreme Court declined to hear the case, albeit over the dissent of Justice Stephen Breyer, who stated: "I believe that in the circumstances he raises a significant question as to whether his execution would constitute 'cruel and unusual punishment.'"

+Allen was described as being unable to walk, legally blind, hard of hearing, and as having heart disease and diabetes.
+Allen's blindness was reported to have been the result of his diabetes and he would wear a pair of sunglasses bequeathed to him by fellow death row inmate Stephen Wayne Anderson, following the latter's execution in 2002.
+On September 2, 2005, shortly before the final upholding of his death sentence, Allen had a heart attack and had to be revived following cardiac arrest.
 Correctional officers familiar with Allen later stated that while he was on death row, he often walked without assistance and alleged that he was not blind, as he was able to read his mail.